a01sama/3DFireballs/README.md

 # 3DFireballs
 # Abdul Samad and Zach Ballard
+https://www.youtube.com/watch?v=pUrFPLJQbvY&t=5s (Demo of the game)

 3DFireBalls is an incredibly addicting game that gives you the chance to prove how far your skills, aim, precision, focus and agility capacity can go inside super fun and challenging rounds.
 If you're looking for a challenge that gets you hooked for hours, sharpen your aim and thrust yourself into this 3D adventure.